ssoloff/mechabellum/server/README.md

 # server

-The Mechabellum server module.
-This module provides the REST API endpoints for all clients.
+The Mechabellum server hosts a game and is responsible for enforcing all game rules.